 Further, the nurses should educate their patients about the importance of treatment and the necessity to follow the prescribed plan.

-Moreover, as a nurse, you should make your patients understand the poor effect of abnormal blood glucose on your health and well being.
+Moreover, as a nurse, you should make your patients understand the poor effect of abnormal blood glucose on their health and well-being.

 The most common nursing care plans for diabetes mellitus are as follows:

 - Proper knowledge about the types of diabetes and their treatment

 - Fatigue and lethargy